Sold My Soul: The Remix & Rarity Collection

-Sold My Soul: The Remix & Rarity Collection is a compilation album by Los Angeles hip hop group The Pharcyde.
+Sold My Soul: The Remix & Rarity Collection is a compilation album by American hip-hop group the Pharcyde.
 It was released on November 8, 2005 and features a number of remixes and rare songs by the group.

-The compilation contains various remixes such as those by the late hip hop producer J Dilla, who was also responsible for the production of The Pharcyde's second album Labcabincalifornia, Rae & Christian, Matt Dike, Fuzz Face & tWank boy, L.A.
+The compilation contains various remixes such as those by the late hip-hop producer J Dilla, who was also responsible for the production of The Pharcyde's second album Labcabincalifornia, Rae & Christian, Matt Dike, Fuzz Face & tWank boy, L.A.
 Jay, Da Beatminerz and Kenny Dope.

 It also features collaborations by Brand New Heavies and Buckwheat of The Wascals, as well as previously unreleased Delicious Vinyl singles and the song "Pandemonium" featured on Street Fighter: The Movie Soundtrack.